Wednesday, May 23, 2012

 9) Inbred AD's Gone Wild!

-If there's one man who serves as a perfect ambassador for Mayberry U, it's David Housel.
-Not only does he suffer from paranoid inferiority complex, he also has the "look" as well.
+If there's one man who serves as a picture-perfect ambassador for Mayberry U, it's David Housel.
+Not only does he suffer from a severe case of paranoid inferiority complex (like 99.9% of every goathumping Wire Roadian who calls *ubarn University their alma mater/favorite team), he also has the incestuous "look" as well.
 In other words, he is the quintessential "*ubarn Man".

 By the way, how is that "war" working out for you these days, David Housel?